hello-robot/stretch_tool_share/tool_share/jetson_orin_agx_mount/README.md

 **Created by**: Hello Robot Inc

-This tool allows a Nvidia Jetson Orin AGX to be attached to the Stretch base.
-The design uses a laser cut piece of White Delrin ordered from Ponoko.com, one off the shelf ethernet cable and one 12volt 16AWG 2.5mm male DC power cable ordered from Amazon.
+This tool allows an Nvidia Jetson Orin AGX to be mounted and wired to the Stretch base.
+The design uses a laser cut piece of white Delrin ordered from Ponoko.com, and a number of off the shelf items listed below.

 <img src="images/Jetson_Pack.png" alt="image" height="400" />